 The only Community Watershed within the Community Forest Agreement Area encompasses Dominion Creek.
 It supplies the Village of McBride and is found just above the Village to the west.
 Monitoring of the Village's water quality is the responsibility of the Village.
+MCFC is working with the Village to clean out an area of Dominion Creek above the water supply intake area.
+Also helped fund village's portion of water supply upgrade project.

 Domestic watersheds are numerous.
 An inventory currently exists with the Environmental Protection Division - Water, within the Ministry of Water, Land and Air Protection.
-An agreement will be struck with that Ministry to allow for an enhanced inventory to be maintained and updated by the Community Forest.
+An agreement will be struck with that Ministry to allow for an enhanced inventory to be maintained and updated by the Community Forest (hasn't happened).
 Sharing the financial and operational responsibility will allow greater protection and local control.

 Monitoring of domestic water is accomplished by the water users themselves.
 A strategy will be developed to allow timely and accurate feedback to the Community Forest when operations are proposed or active near such waterways.
+(Operations near domestic water supplies are dealt with on an individual basis.)

 Planning and operating measures are already legislated or otherwise in place for community and domestic watersheds.
 The need for any further protection strategies will be assessed through consultation with the affected parties and Standard Operating Procedures will be developed.
+(Operatinos dealt with on an individual basis.
+No need for SOP.)